 This section describes the various parts of the Context Manager.
-The core of the Context Manager is the engine, databases and gateways.
+The core of the Context Manager includes the engine, databases and gateways.
 Applications that are developed to provide context are Bluetooth Context Harvester and RFID software.
 Context Viewer is an application that subscribes to context in order to view context information, usable for various tests.

 - Context Engine

 - Databases

 - Context

 - Location Model

 - Context Gateways

-- o SIP
+- SIP

-- o RFID
+- RFID

 - SLP

 - Bluetooth Context Aquirer

 - RFID software

 - Context Viewer